tosalmanshaikh/github-finder/README.md

 # Welcome to my Github Finder App
 Here you are able to search for any person with an github account.
+Do you have any questions or feedbacks?
+Let me know!